lupyuen/lupyuen.github.io/src/semihost.md

 ![NuttX crashes due to a Semihosting Problem](https://lupyuen.github.io/images/privilege-run2.png)

-# QEMU Semihosting in NuttX
+# Decipher the RISC-V Exception

 _NuttX crashes with this RISC-V Exception..._